ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Method

-The prompts are constructed so that the language model receives a description of active learning, including exact details of its tasks, while also keeping the context length small, as this is a limiting factor for current models.
-In all cases, given a specific task, ActiveLLM creates a prompt consisting of active learning role allocation, instructions on the selection process, a description of how to format the output, followed by a batch of unlabeled instances.
-The active learning role allocation positions the language model as an active learning component, explaining that it should select instances for a human annotator to label.
-Then, the instructions on the selection process specify how many instances it should select.
-The output format should be a simple list of the indices of the selected instances.
+The prompts are constructed so that the language model receives a description of AL, including exact details of its tasks, while also keeping the context length small, as this is a limiting factor for current models \citep{Liu2024LostInTheMiddle}.
+Given a specific task, ActiveLLM creates a prompt consisting of AL role allocation, instructions on the selection process, a description of how to format the output, followed by a batch of unlabeled instances.

-The final prompt design is illustrated in Figure \ref{fig:prompt_engineering}.
+An excerpt of the prompt design is illustrated in Figure~\ref{fig:prompt_engineering}.
 The parameters displayed on the right indicate certain text phrase constellations which can be included, excluded, or adjusted: